khushboochandra07/coupon-data-analysis/readme.md

 ## coupon-data-analysis

-Coupon data analysis reposittory investigates and creates independent hypothesis for coupons.csv data from the UCI Machine Learning Repository and was collected via a survey on Amazon Mechanical Turk
+Coupon data analysis repository investigates and creates independent hypothesis for coupons.csv data from the UCI Machine Learning Repository and was collected via a survey on Amazon Mechanical Turk

 ## Jupyter Notebook